nat-foo/nat-foo/README.md

 I'm fascinated by questions at the intersection of law and tech.

-You can find out [more about me on my website](https://natfoo.vercel.app/).
+You can find out [more about me on my website](https://natfoo.vercel.app/), and can [view the source code here](https://github.com/nat-foo/nat-foo/tree/main/portfolio).
 These are just a few fast facts 🍃

 - 🔭.
 I’m currently working on ways to be more intentional about my privacy online.
 - 🌱.
 I’m currently learning security+ principles, chinese, and smart contract legalities.